ballerina-guides/integration-tutorials/transform-message-formats/README.md

     };
     ```

-6. Define the rest of the records corresponding to the response payload.
+6. Define the rest of the records corresponding to the response payload from the hospital service.

 ```ballerina
 type Doctor record {|